• Individual Investor

 What is a bond?

+A bond is simply a loan from an investor to a corporation or a government entity.
+It has a defined maturity date, the investor will collect interest payments and if money is kept in the bond through the maturity date, the investor will get the full investment back.
 Corporate entities use money raised with bonds to fund ongoing operations (e.g., technology upgrades or business expansion).
-The federal government, states and cities issue bonds in order to raise money for a variety of reasons.
-Governmental agencies use money raised with bonds to fund projects that benefit the community (e.g., to build roads or improve a local school).
+The federal government, states and cities issue bonds to raise money to fund projects that benefit the community (e.g., to build roads or improve a local school).

-When a bond is available for purchase, these are some of the key things investors look for:
+When a bond is available for purchase, investors look for the following details:

 The amount of money to be paid to the owner of the bond on the maturity date is the face value.

 The maturity date is the date in which the issuer must pay back the face value of the bond to you.
-Federal government bonds, also known as U.S. Treasuries, have maturity date ranges: less than one year for “bills”; one year to ten years for “notes”; and as long as 30 years for bonds.
-Corporate bonds have maturity date ranges: generally, 3 years or less for short term; 4-10 years for intermediate; and 10+ years for long term.
+Federal government bonds, also known as U.S. Treasuries, have maturity date ranges: less than one year for bills; one year to 10 years for notes; and as long as 30 years for bonds.
+Corporate bonds have maturity date ranges: generally three years or less for short term; four-10 years for intermediate; and 10+ years for long term.

 The coupon rate is the rate used to calculate the interest paid by the issuer to you (the bond owner) for use of your money.
 Interest is paid to you on a predetermined schedule depending on the bond’s maturity date.

 The bond yield is the amount of return on investment you’ll get on a bond held to maturity.
-As an example, a $100 bond that has a coupon of 5%, or $5, would have a yield of 5%.
-If you purchase the same bond for $110 in the market, the $5 coupon rate would result in a yield below 5% because the bond was purchased at a premium.
-If you purchase the same bond for $90, the $5 coupon would result in a yield above 5% since the bond was purchased at a discount.
+As a hypothetical example, a $100 bond that has a coupon of 5%, or $5, would have a yield of 5% ($5 divided by the $100 purchase equals 5% yield).
+If you purchase the same bond for $110 in the market, the $5 coupon would result in a yield below 5% because the bond was purchased at a premium ($5 divided by the $110 purchase equals 4.54% yield).
+If you purchase the same bond for $90, the $5 coupon would result in a yield above 5% since the bond was purchased at a discount ($5 divided by the $90 purchase equals 5.5% yield).

 Bond ratings (also known as credit ratings) are similar to grades and allow you to quickly see the risk of the organization issuing the bond.
 Credit rating services such as Moody’s Investor Services and Standard & Poor’s® provide bond ratings based on the perceived likelihood of the bond issuer being able to pay you back.
 Bonds issued by the U.S. government are considered very safe and virtually risk-free.

 A common type of bond is a U.S. Treasury note (T-note).
-As an example, a T-note might have a face value of $10,000, a maturity of five years, and a coupon rate of 2%.
+As a hypothetical example, a T-note might have a face value of $10,000, a maturity of five years, and a coupon rate of 2%.
 If you own this bond, you’ll receive $200 a year for five years.
 When this T-note matures, you’ll receive the face value of $10,000.
 The bond’s yield stays at a steady 2%.
-Seems pretty straightforward, but here’s where bonds get complex.
+It may look pretty straightforward, but when we bring changing interest rates into the picture, things get a little more complex.

 Bonds in mutual funds